biterplease/KCD2Mod-stoplevelling/README.md

 - Their current XP progress is >= 20%
 - The current skill or stat is >= the limit set in config.

+There are caveats around this approach, mainly that XP isn't really stopped, only controlled.
+A quest reward or skill book might shoot you past the desired limit, and there is no way to go back a level.

 ## Config

+Set these in `mod.cnf`.

 Each of these is added as a console function: you can configure these values in-game.